 Internal audit is not simply a watchdog that monitors a business and flags problems.
 It can also act as an internal consulting department that adds value to company operations.
 It does so by highlighting opportunities for improvement and facilitating changes within the organization.

 Ideally, the internal audit department reports to the board of directors or a committee of the board.
 By doing so, it remains independent of the management team, and so is able to investigate issues related to the team, reporting its findings back to the board of directors.
+This level of independence means that the internal audit function cannot directly engage in company operations, since it would then be working for the management team it is supposed to be evaluating.

 The industry entity most commonly associated with support of the internal audit function is the Institute of Internal Auditors.